mosip/documentation/docs/Device-APIs.md

 KER-MSD-083 | Error while updating | Update Issue
 KER-MSD-084 | Error while deleting | Deletion Issue
-KER-MSD-147 | Cannot delete as dependency found | Deletion Issue because of dependency
+KER-MSD-147 | Cannot delete as dependency found | Deletion Issue because of dependency KER-MSD-439 | Admin not authorized to access this Device for this Zone | When Admin is not allowed to created a device for a Zone

 ## POST /devices/search
 This service is for the devices search functionality.
 All the filter parameters are passed and the devices are searched and the matching results are returned.